cezaris13/MiCompositionScale2/README.md

-Get Xiaomi Mi Composition Scale 2 weight and publishing to fitbit
+Get Xiaomi Mi Composition Scale 2 weight and publish it to fitbit via fitbit API.

 ## Requirements